Ashton-G-Gaming/ashton-g-gaming.github.io/about.md

 permalink:/about
 ---
 # About Me
-I make videos about games.
+I make videos about games and Apple  .